-Cradle mixes science fiction and walking simulation in an independent title that sees you exploring a strange world as you repair a mechanical companion as you seek to also recover your lost memories.
+Cradle mixes science fiction and walking simulation in an independent title that sees you exploring a strange world as you repair a mechanical companion and seek to also recover your lost memories.
 Playable on Windows and Linux Cradle offers a unique futuristic world with a range of weird science fiction components to the exploration based storyline and corresponding adventure.

 To uncover your past you’ll walk across the open world landscape as you interact with objects and NPCs that slowly reveal themselves to players to fill in the story blanks and the blanks in their own memories.
-Said NPCs are mechanical beings with beautiful facial animations that put other video games to shame.
-Along the way you’ll also take on a variety of quests and the odd mini-game to make you further engaged with the environment while building the world and your memories.
+Said NPCs are primarily mechanical beings in Cradle which are paired with impressive animations that they feel anything but mechanical.
+Along the way you’ll also take on a variety of quests and the odd mini-game to give you further engagement with the environment while building the world and your memories.
 Along the way Cradle supports its atmosphere with an impressive soundtrack that is perfectly suited to the environment with synthetic but meditative tones throughout.

-Cradle isn’t without some serious flaws though that break immersion with things like the odd graphical or control issue that takes you out of your adventure.
-Those that enjoy the recent surge of walking simulator titles though will be rewarded if they can look past these deficiencies.
+Your Cradle adventure isn’t without some flaws that break this overall immersion with things like the odd graphical error or control issue that takes you out of your adventure unfortunately.
+Those that enjoy the genre of walking simulator and story quest titles though will be rewarded if they can look past these deficiencies.

 - Explore Mongolia and an abandoned theme park filled with items and mechanical NPCs.

-- Beat jump puzzles and various mini games to progress through the story and recover your memories.
+- Beat a range of puzzles and various mini games to progress through the story and recover your memories.

 Review Platform: PC